 Here you will find information on RECBC’s administrative, regulatory and disciplinary procedures to assist complainants and real estate professionals who are responding to complaints.

 RECBC takes steps to ensure that anonymous tips are received and processed in a secure manner.
 We will not acknowledge in writing receipt of any information provided through the Anonymous Tipline.

 *Please note that we cannot guarantee that another organization will be able to assist in every case.

-The trained staff of RECBC’s Anonymous Tipline can assist members of the public and real estate professionals who wish to report concerns about possible wrongdoing by other real estate licensees (real estate agents, strata property managers, and rental property managers).
+Members of the public and real estate professionals who wish to report concerns about possible wrongdoing by other real estate professionals (real estate agents, strata property managers, and rental property managers).